johndohoneyjr/consul-cloud-auto-join/README.md

 # Consul Auto-Join Example
 This repository demonstrates using Consul Cloud auto-join to create and update a Consul cluster on AWS.
-The [latest documentation for Consul](https://www.consul.io/docs/agent/options.html) shows new options we can specify in the Consul configuration file or startup parameters.
+The [documentation for Consul](https://www.consul.io/docs/agent/cloud-auto-join.html) shows the CLoud Auto-Join options that can be specified in the Consul configuration file or command line parameters.

 - `tag_key` - The Amazon EC2 instance tag key to filter on.
 When used with `tag_value`, Consul will attempt to join EC2 instances with the given tag key and value on startup.
 - `tag-value` - The Amazon EC2 instance tag value to filter on.